Buchal Kalan

-Buchal Kalan (بوچھال کلاں), (or simply Buchal) is a village, union council and administrative subdivision of Chakwal District in the Punjab Province of Pakistan.
+Buchal Kalan (بوچھال کلاں), or simply Buchal, is a village and union council of Chakwal District in the Punjab Province of Pakistan.
 It is part of the Kallar Kahar Tehsil.
-As of the most recently available data, the population of Buchal Kalan is 14,074 people and there are 2916 households in the village.
+As of the most recently available data, the population of Buchal Kalan is 45,000 people and there are 2916 households in the village.
+Buchal Kalan is located 35 km southwest of Chakwal and 12 km southwest of Kallar Kahar.
+The elevation of Buchal Kalan is 841 meters and it is situated close to the villages Dharokna and Jhamrah.

 History

-This village is named after Bahauddin (Booch) Multani who migrated here in the 16th century with his sons and was originally from Multan.
-He in turn is from the lineage of Arabs belonging to the descendants of Ali.
+This village is named after Bahauddin (Booch) who migrated here in the 16th century with his sons.
+He is from the lineage of Arabs belonging to the descendants of Ali.
 He was looking for a place to resettle and found this area to be great place for him to herd his cattle.
 Over 70% of the people living in Buchal Kalan today are among his descendants.
+The village is divided into many small tribes.

 Education

 A great amount of shaheeds are buried under the soil of this village.
-In this village, there are two degree colleges and one high school.
-The people of Buchal Kalan are well (99.9%) educated due to the high literacy rate.
-The area of Buchal Kalan is disputed however the area of the main village as presented on the bottom right photo is approximately 2 sq. km.
-Buchal Kalan is the best village of the Chakwal Administrative District on the basis of literacy rate.
-According to the photo to the right it can be concluded that a mixture of Dhani and Shapuri Punjabi is spoken in Buchal Kalan.
+In this village,first school was started in 1902, now there are two degree colleges and two high schools.
+The people of Buchal Kalan are well (92.9%) educated due to the high literacy rate.
+The area of Buchal Kalan is disputed however the area of the main village as presented on the bottom right photo is approximately 2 km2.
+Buchal Kalan has the highest literacy rate in the Chakwal Administrative District.